 Do you call your sister even though her kids shot you in the nuts with a Nerf gun the last time you saw them?

-Too many moms – one day to make them all happy.
+Needless to say, there are too many moms and only one day to make them all happy.

 Well, here’s some Mother’s Day advice to get you through the day: